Jagannath Temple, Ahmedabad: Attack on the temple during the 1969 Gujarat Riots

-On 18 September 1969, a Muslim crowd had gathered in the Jamalpur area to celebrate the local Urs festival at the tomb of a Sufi saint (Bhukhari Saheb's Chilla).
-When the sadhus (Hindu holy men) of the nearby Jagannath temple tried to bring their cows back to the temple compound through the crowded streets, some Muslim women were injured.
+On 18 September 1969, a Muslim crowd gathered in the Jamalpur area to celebrate the local Urs festival at the tomb of a Sufi saint (Bhukhari Saheb's Chilla).
+When the Sadhus of the nearby Jagannath temple tried to bring their cows back to the temple compound through the crowded streets, some Muslim women were injured.
 The cows also allegedly damaged some carts on which the Muslims were selling goods.
 This led to violence in which some Muslim youths attacked and injured the sadhus, and damaged the temple windows.
 Sevadasji, the mahant (priest) of the Hindu temple, went on a protest fast, which he gave up after a 15-member Muslim delegation led by A.M.
 Peerzada met him and apologized.

 However, subsequently, a dargah (tomb shrine) near the temple was damaged by some Hindus.
 A large number of Muslims protestors gathered in the area.
 On the afternoon of 19 September, a crowd of 2500-3000 Muslims attacked the temple again.
 Following this, the rumors spread and the violence escalated, resulting in several incidents of arson, murders and attacks on the places of worship around the area.

 Connectivity

 By Road - The city of Ahmedabad is well connected to every major city of Gujarat by roadways. lots of private and public buses ply to the Jagannnath Temple.

 By Air - Ahmedabad is connected to all major cities around the globe by airways.
 Sardar Vallabhbhai Patel international airport, Ahmedabad receive flights from all over the world.

-By Train - Ahmedabad city is also connected to the major cities of Gujrat by Railways.
+By Train - Ahmedabad city is also connected to the major cities of Gujarat by Railways.
 Ahmedabad railway station receive trains from many cities.
 There is a train to Jagannnath temple from Ahmedabad.